Here are my best tips to improve your IELTS Essay-writing techniques.

 This will not be possible if you try to use ‘template’ essays, as these cannot be made to fit each topic.

-It is much better to spend time developing your language so that you can tackle ANY question with confidence.
+It is much better to learn and use collocations or ‘chunks’ of langauage (such as the language of effects) so that you can tackle ANY question with confidence.